liuyuchenzh/webpack-upload-plugin/README.md

 ### [`sliceLimit`]: number

 Uploading files is not done by once.
-Using `sliceLimit` you can limit the number of files being uploaded at the same time.
+By using `sliceLimit`, you can limit the number of files being uploaded at once.

 > `src` and `dist` work best with absolute path!
 >